In the Mail Config menu, you have an overview of your reseller's mail configuration.

 Default sender: the email address that will send the system emails.

 Username: the username of the default sender (usually same as default sender).
+Input any random string if your mail server does not require authentication.

 Password: the password of the default sender.
+Input any random string if your mail server does not require authentication.

 Encoding: the type of encoding your emails will use.